Pulumi vs. Terraform

 Pulumi supports consuming local or remote Terraform state from your Pulumi programs.
 This helps with incremental adoption, whereby you continue managing a subset of your infrastructure with Terraform, while you incrementally move to Pulumi.

-For instance, say you would like to keep your VPC and low level network definitions written in Terraform so as to avoid any disruption, or maybe because some of the team would like to stay on Terraform for now.
-Using the state reference support described above, you can author higher level infrastructure in Pulumi that consumes the Terraform-provisioned VPC information (like the VPC ID, Subnet IDs, etc), making co-existence easy to automate.
+For instance, say you would like to keep your VPC and low level network definitions written in Terraform so as to avoid any disruption, or maybe because some of the team would like to stay on Terraform for now and make a shift in the future.
+Using the state reference support described above, you can author higher level infrastructure in Pulumi that consumes the Terraform-provisioned VPC information (like the VPC ID, Subnet IDs, etc), making the co-existence of Pulumi and Terraform easy to automate.